Skip to content

 Global Principal Key Configuration

 You can configure a default principal key using a global key provider.
 This key will be used by all databases that do not have their own encryption keys configured.
+The function both sets the principal key and rotates internal keys as needed.

 Create a default principal key